-WE CANNOT PROTECT WHAT WE DO NOT KNOW....
+WE CANNOT PROTECT WHAT WE DO NOT KNOW

 The 2007 Plan set forth a growth management strategy to focus development within a designated growth area and provide protections to the lands outside of that area.
+Natural resources such as wetlands, woodlands, steep slopes are protected through a combination of federal, state, and local regulations.
 The zoning ordinance contains effective sliding scale agricultural preservation provisions.
 This planning approach has been extremely effective in only allowing just over 33 acres of land developed outside the growth area.
 Dover has 19 parcels of land accounting for just over 1,800 acres of permanently preserved agricultural lands.
 The rural areas of the Township provides a Conservation By Design model; applicants can consider this model but to date, few have used it.
 The Township should consider whether this ordinance provision is necessary or needs to offer incentives for applicants to consider this approach.